NigelL/devenLan/README.md

 Name | Role
 --- | ---
 Nigel | Generate playing field
+James | Fix bug of bullets not despawning

 Improvements
 - Soft code the size of the grid